-Afghan Heroin: The Lost War investigates how the war on terror in Afghanistan has unleashed heroin into the mainstream.
+Afghan Heroin: The Lost War is a documentary which investigates how the war on terror in Afghanistan has unleashed heroin into the mainstream.

-The film talks about how Heroin is one of the most addictive drugs on Earth.
-Some 90 per cent of the drug is grown in Afghanistan.
-After the Western nations started their hunt for Osama Bin Laden and his Taliban allies in late 2001, the country torn apart from decades of war became the world’s opium growing capital.
+After the Western coalition troops started their hunt for terrorist Osama Bin Laden and his Taliban allies in late 2001, the country torn apart from decades of war once more became the world’s opium growing capital.

-The documentary delves into the devastating effects of addiction.
-It shows shocking scenes of a young Norwegian couple hustling, scoring and shooting up several times a day only to soothe down thier inner turbulence.
+The documentary delve into the devastating effects of addiction that includes shocking scenes of a young Norwegian couple hustling, scoring and shooting up several times a day in order to appease the monster inside them.